Hi-PACE/hipace/docs/source/run/parameters.rst

     For the explicit solver, the current and charge densities of the beam and for all plasmas are separated: ``jx_beam jy_beam jz_beam`` and ``jx jy rhomjz`` are available.
     If ``rho`` is explicitly mentioned as ``field_data``, it is deposited by the plasma to be available as a diagnostic.
+Similarly if ``rho_<plasma name>`` is explicitly mentioned, the charge density of that plasma species will be separately available as a diagnostic.
     When a laser pulse is used, the real and imaginary parts of the laser complex envelope are written in ``laser_real`` and ``laser_imag``, respectively.
     The plasma proper density (n/gamma) is then also accessible via ``chi``.